History 298: Junior Colloquium

 Since the course is interested primarily in epistemological concerns, its purpose is not for students to gain an extensive mastery in the historical content of any specific geographical area or time period.
 The idea, rather, is for the student to come away with a clearer idea of how different sorts of historians approach the study of the past.

-The Herbert P. Lefler lecturers also visit one or two Junior Colloquium class sessions.
-In preparation majors may read a brief recent article by the visiting scholar.
+The Lefler lecturers give a public presentation on campus and also visit one or two Junior Colloquium class sessions.
+In preparation, majors may read a brief recent article by the visiting scholar.
 These twice-a-year Lefler events are a valuable part of the history major.
 The aim has been to stimulate discussion among majors on a challenging subject of recent debate in the field that has potential applications for all areas of history and thus for all majors.
 All junior and senior majors are invited to attend the Lefler Seminar class discussion, and members of both the campus and the greater community are invited to attend the Herbert P. Lefler Public Presentations.

 Consequently, historians are chosen who have recently published a book or article(s), which attempts an important reassessment with implications for the study of history across all specializations.